AP Top 25 Takeaways: A playoff without 'Bama? Very possible - News 12 Now

 17. Baker Mayfield’s punishment for being knucklehead last week against Kansas tuned out to be two plays.
 That’s how long it took the Sooners to score on their first possession against West Virginia.
 Mayfield then took over and went 14 of 17 for 281 yards and three touchdowns.
 The Heisman Trophy is still all his, barring some sort of five-interception meltdown in the Big 12 title game next week.

-18. Good thing the Big 12 brought back its championship game to have a better chance of getting into the playoff, huh?
+18. Stanford’s Bryce Love, battling through a sore ankle, went for 125 yards and a touchdown against No. 9 Notre Dame and Washington helped the Cardinal win the Pac-12 North by beating Washington State .
+Love gets another big stage against USC in the Pac-12 title game, but it looks like Stanford will have to settle for having the Heisman runner-up for the fifth time since 2010.

-19. It was a little weird to hear Nebraska athletic director Bill Moos say that he would consider UCF coach and former Cornhuskers quarterback Scott Frost , whose teams is unbeaten, among the candidates to be the Huskers next coach.
+19. It was a little weird to hear Nebraska athletic director Bill Moos say that he would consider UCF coach and former Cornhuskers quarterback Scott Frost , whose teams is unbeaten, among the candidates to replace Mike Riley.
 Athletic directors almost never name names, but it is so obvious that Nebraska would be interested in Frost there is no reason to hide it.

 20. Texas Tech’s Kliff Kingsbury seemed to save his job on Friday night by beating Texas.
 Time will tell whether Arizona State’s Todd Graham did the same by winning the Territorial Cup against Arizona .